Sacred Touch Healing For Women.

 A Healer’s Calling: From Capturing Light to Channeling It

-For over a decade, I’ve framed love stories through my lens as a Melbourne wedding photographerRohit Jhawar Photography was my first creative home.
+For over a decade, I’ve framed love stories through my lens as a Melbourne wedding photographer.
 Yet beneath the surface, another truth pulsed: I was always more than a witness to beauty; I was a vessel for its creation.

 This path—sacred touch healing—is not a pivot, but a homecoming.
-Life has whispered its preparations for years: in the silence of desert winds (where my Rajasthani ancestors learned resilience), in the dance of Shiva-Shakti (that taught me to alchemize duality into wholeness), and in the quiet moments between shutter clicks, when I felt hands aching to heal, not just preserve.
+Life has whispered its preparations for years: in the silence of desert winds (where my Rajasthani ancestors learned resilience), in the dance of Shiva-Shakti (that taught me to alchemise duality into wholeness)

-I still run my photography business with love, but this—this is where magic lives.
 Your body already knows how to heal.
 My role?
-To honour that knowing with hands that trace unease like a prayer, until it softens into petals of silk and velvety texture.
+To honour that knowing with hands that trace unease like a prayer.

 You’re here because you feel it too.